Organize catalog content¶

 Select + Namespace.

-In the Name field, enter a name for the namespace and select Submit.
+For Name, enter a name for the namespace, and then select Submit.

 Create a nested namespace¶